 A Conversation with Anti-Racist Author & Educator Tim Wise and co-host actress/activist Samaria Graham on Lyrical Rhapsody w/ Gin M. Thompson

-Tim Wise, Gin M. Thompson and Samaria Graham on Trayvon Martin & Race in America - Part II
+Tim Wise, Virginia Marie and Samaria Graham on Trayvon Martin & Race in America - Part II